 5. Don’t overplan

-Avoid overwhelming yourself with an endless list of activities and instead give yourself ample idle time during your day.
+I know some people are planners by nature, but whatever your style may be, avoid overwhelming yourself with an endless list of activities and instead give yourself ample idle time during your day.
 This way, you can go with the flow and have a more spontaneous trip.
 Sometimes the best experiences happen unexpectedly and you won’t have that if you build a strict schedule for yourself.

 4. Stay active